 I married young, had a couple kids, the estimable Louis and Casey, and got divorced.
 I published a book, Twenty-Four Poems and a solo guitar tape, Banks of Sweet Primroses.
 I played for 4 years as a solo guitarist (classical, folk & blues) at Evanston's Blind Faith Café, and for a year at Chicago's Third Coast Coffeehouse.
 In 1990 I went to the Kerrville festival where I connected with other songwriters.
 I teamed for several years with Kat Eggleston.
 We toured the US and Europe, and made a couple duo tapes of folk songs, ballads and tunes (Jack Spratt and First Comes Love, from material we performed at the Bristol Renaissance Faire in Wisconsin for several summers, both out of print).

 In 1992 I founded an artists' cooperative label called Waterbug Records.
-Waterbug has released 60 odd titles by 35 artists, and carry many more hard-to-find titles by mail order.
-I love discovering devoted artists and helping them to be heard.
-Waterbug was the first to distribute music by Chuck Brodsky, Cosy Sheridan, Kate MacLeod, Dar Williams, Erin McKeown, Rose Polenzani, Steve Fisher, Gina Forsyth, Sloan Wainwright, Sons of the Never Wrong, Erin Corday, Michael McNevin, Lui Collins and others.
+Waterbug released 125 titles by some 40 artists, and carried many more hard-to-find titles by mail order.
+I loved discovering devoted artists and helping them to be heard.
+Waterbug was the first to distribute music by William Pint and Felicia Dale, Cosy Sheridan, Kate MacLeod, Sam Pacetti, Shinobu Sato, Dar Williams, Erin McKeown, Rose Polenzani, Steve Fisher, Gina Forsyth, Sloan Wainwright, Sons of the Never Wrong, Erin Corday, Michael McNevin, Anais Mitchell and others.

 I made 3 more CDs during the 90's, Hope, Phoenix Envy and Where Blue Meets Blue.
 Waterbug was honored with a two hour mainstage showcase at the Kerrville Festival in 1999.
 In 1997, I began teaching songwriting groups with a human potential angle, and continued to work at music.
 I moved to Portland, Oregon in late 1999.
-Went through a horrendous bout of tendinitis, and if you have something similar, check out activerelease.com and find an active tissue release practitioner.
+Here I went through a horrendous bout of tendinitis, and if you have something similar, check out activerelease.com and find an active tissue release practitioner.
 The Graston technique is great as well.
+But the preventive, and no doctor will tell you this, is rope weights, pulled over the head from behind.
 I worked some temp jobs and used the time to write some reviews, memorize poems and work on songs.
-Waterbug ceased releasing recordings for 4 years and my songwriting turned in the direction of story songs.
+My songwriting turned in the direction of story songs.

 My songs prove useful for certain people at certain times.
 A man in California wrote to me: "I like your always surprising poem-songs, all of which demand from a listener a certain kind of attention.
 I always come away from listening to one of your recordings looking at everything with fresh eyes; thank you for that, for it helps me get back to a place when I once met the world everyday as if I were going into it for the first time.
 It's hard some days to remember what the world looked like before you had a word for anything."

 And so one keeps on.
-And mainly because, well, it's fun.
 I've performed at coffeehouses, cafes, coffee bars, bars, clubs, pubs, corn roasts, festivals, nursing homes, reformatories, prep schools, high schools, colleges, house concerts, Renaissance fairs, Highland games, farmer's markets, poetry slams, and on a float, sitting between the legs of a giant frog.
 It was to save "frog hollow," an undeveloped part of Palatine, IL, and the float won first prize.
 I received $50 and a sunburn.
 A few other performances stand out in my memory.

 At the Sheepshead Café in Iowa City in the mid 80's, I was playing in their outside seating area, a few picnic tables, a small stage.
 Toward the end of the night I played three songs in a row, "The Hanging," "Willie," and "You Will Know God/LaGrima" and no one applauded, they just listened.
 An older man came up to me afterwards and said, "so there's hope."
 One night in the early 90's at Chicago's No Exit, I was singing with my eyes closed, and had the feeling I was singing to a spirit in the room.
 I opened my eyes and everyone in the audience had their eyes closed.

 In my early twenties, I had a weakness for Peppermint Schnapps.
 At Durty Dick's Pub on Chicago's West Side, I was finishing my third set at midnight, when someone sent up a schnapps.
 I downed it, and did a funny song.
 Someone sent another, and I did more funny songs, and comedy bits, and improvisations, keeping straight on until two AM.
 People were crying and holding their sides.
 I drank seven schnapps, and have never been so funny before or since.
-Linda Black (now Maio, and living in Florida) and I went to Dunkin' Donuts and drank a lot of coffee afterwards.
-I don't drink schnapps anymore, but still hear from Linda now and again.
+Linda Black (Maio, now deceased) and I went to Dunkin' Donuts and drank a lot of coffee afterwards.

-I spent more of 2003 obsessively translating oral tradition ballads from old Scots dialect; the result is the CD Telfer's Cows: Folk Ballads From Scotland, which came out way better than I'd hoped, and scored me some ink in Dirty Linen, from an interview with Pamela Murray Winters, one of the finest journalists in Folk.
-Well, there are only six, really, but she's up near the top.
-Shadow of a Wing followed, 18 songs which to me represent Andrew's stupid journey through the world of love; a look at the workings of idealization, betrayal, forgiveness and acceptance.
+I spent more of 2003 obsessively translating oral tradition ballads from Scots; the result is the CD Telfer's Cows: Folk Ballads From Scotland, which came out way better than I'd hoped, and scored me some ink in Dirty Linen, from an interview with Pamela Murray Winters.
+Shadow of a Wing followed, 18 songs which to me represent my crazed journey through the world of love; a look at the workings of idealization, betrayal, forgiveness and acceptance.

 2004 saw the revival of the Waterbug label with a new team of artists, among them Jonathan Byrd, Anais Mitchell, Louis Ledford, Rachel Ries, Michael Troy and Karen Mal, and two new samplers, Waterbug Anthology 7 and Vote in November: Election 2004 Anti-Theft Device, our first political CD.
 Arie Koelewyn hand-printed a new collection of my poems, Hay, released in April of 2005 on East Lansing, Michigan's, Paper Airplane Press.
 In 2005 I recorded Staring at the Sun, a solo CD of songs I wrote between 1973 and 1981.